piranout/Funcular.DataProviders/README.md

 # Funcular.DataProviders
 Self-configuring, dependency-injection-friendly, code-first Entity Framework-based data provider.
 No EDMX here.
 Automatically scans assemblies in your AppDomain for configurable entities.
 Requires minimal configuration, and most importantly, does __not__ require you to manually add every entity type to your DbSet.

 Currently supports SQL Server; eventually will handle MongoDB and others as well.
+A **[NuGet Package](https://www.nuget.org/packages/Funcular.DataProviders)** is also available.

 ### Usage
 You can find a complete, working usage example in the IntegrationTests project.
 It uses the PrototypeDatabase (included); by default, it expects it to be on the default SQL Server instance on your local machine, using Windows authentication.